 Look who has just got a sibling!
-The military-styled Hamilton Khaki Pilot automatic watch that was first revealed back in early 2010 has just received a younger brother.
+The military-styled Hamilton Khaki Pilot (ref.
+H64715885) automatic watch that was first revealed back in early 2010 has just received a younger brother.
 Called Hamilton Khaki Aviation Pilot Chronograph (ref.
 H646666735), the new automatic watch from the legendary brand nicely fits a bullet-proof ETA Valjoux 7753 movement into the same mid-sized body of a tactical timekeeper.

 If you compare the photos of both models, you will immediately notice that the new Hamilton Khaki Aviation Pilot leaves the styling of the original three-hander intact.
 The partially open-worked hour and minute hands, the bold luminous Arabic numerals on the minute track, as well as the smaller numerals on the inner hour circle are still there.